 Make sure that you have already set up a couple of test mailboxes.
 If you don’t, you can’t email to an internal mailbox.

 Start Outlook client and configure Outlook.
-In my example the user is James.
-Fill in the To… field who you are going to send the message to.
-In my example it’s Amanda.
+In my example, the user is James.
+Fill in the To… field to which you are going to send the message.
+In my example, it’s Amanda.
 Amanda is an internal colleague of James.

-Set a delivery receipt, so that the system will notify him whether or not that message was able to be received by the user Amanda.
+Set a delivery receipt so that the system will notify him whether that message could be received by the user Amanda.
 Click Options in the tabs and enable Request a Delivery Receipt.
 Click Send when done.

 Keep an eye on the mailbox.
-The delivery receipt did come back telling that the email is received by the mailbox.
+The delivery receipt did come back, telling that the mailbox receives the email.
 The Exchange 2016 server was able to generate and send a delivery to James his mailbox.
 Mail is flowing in both directions just fine.

-If you want to double-check, log in with Amanda her mailbox and check the email from James.
+If you want to double-check, log in with Amanda’s mailbox and check the email from James.

-Now if you like to test more mailboxes in different databases, you can do that.
-Create test mailboxes and send some test emails to make sure that the mail flow is working as expected in the Exchange organization.
+Now, if you like to test more mailboxes in different databases, you can do that.
+Create test mailboxes and send some test emails to ensure that the mail flow is working as expected in the Exchange organization.

 In this article, you learned how to test internal mail flow in Exchange Server 2016.
-You can do the internal mail flow testing for other Exchange servers too.
+You can test internal mail flow for other Exchange servers too.
 For example, Exchange Server 2010/2013/2016/2019.
 Want to test mail flow with PowerShell?
 Make use of the Test-Mailflow cmdlet.

-I hope you enjoyed this article.
+Did you enjoy this article?
 You may also like Export Let’s Encrypt certificate in Windows Server.
 Don’t forget to follow us and share this article.